luomuqinghan/OR-NMT/README.md

 + add '--**use-epoch-numbers-decay**' for decaying based on the epoch index.
 + --**decay-k**: the hyper-parameter to control the speed of the inverse sigmoid decay.

-### NOTE:
-+ The speed of word-level training is almost the same as original transformer.
-+ Sentence-level training is slower than word-level training.
-+ The arguments use-epoch-numbers-decay and decay-k need to be adjusted on different training data.

 Example of the training script for word-level oracle and decay the probability by epoch index:
 ```shell
 data_dir=directory_of_data_bin